The best way to discuss your project is to schedule a no-obligation, 30-minute phone or Skype conversation.

 In the copywriting world, direct response copy has always been pitted against “brand” copy.
 The former is ugly, the latter is beautiful.

 The only distinction between direct response and brand copy is action–a call to action.
 Direct response copy asks the reader, viewer, or listener to do something.
 Brand copy doesn’t.
 Which means direct response copy doesn’t hinge on aesthetics or word count.
 Contrary to perception, there’s no standard look to it either.

 Direct response copy allows you to track results, which is why marketers with limited budgets (e.g., the local ambulance-chasing lawyer) use it.

 Brand copy tends to rely on personal whims, leadership consensus, and industry norms as a starting point, rather than starting with the intended audience.

 There’s nothing new in what I’m saying.
-For example, newspaper coupons were an early direct response tactic.
-The coupons contained a traceable code tied to the paper in which they appeared.
-That’s still how coupons, links, and codes work today.
-As Peter Drucker said, what gets measured gets managed.
+Newspaper coupons, for example, were an early direct response tactic.
+The coupons had a code that was traceable to the paper in which they appeared.
+That’s still how coupons, links, and tracking software work today.
+What gets measured, as Peter Drucker said, gets managed.